karthikv/purview/README.md

   via the `css={...}` attribute is actually sent to the client.
-- **Non-deterministic resolution**: If an element has two different classes that define conflicting CSS properties, the properties that take precedence are based on the specifity of the CSS selectors, or if the specifity is the same, the ordering of the selectors in the stylesheet.
+- **Non-deterministic resolution**: If an element has two different classes that define conflicting CSS properties, the properties that take precedence are based on the specificity of the CSS selectors, or if the specificity is the same, the ordering of the selectors in the stylesheet.
 This leads to unexpected behavior.
 Atomic CSS-in-JS has deterministic resolution--the last property passed to the `css` function is the one that takes precedence, as in the `BlueButton` example above.
 - **Minification**: With classic CSS, each new component requires new CSS rules to be written, so CSS grows linearly.
 With Atomic CSS-in-JS, if an individual rule has been used in the past by any component, it is reused thanks to the